-For details on how to purchase these items, please contact the FAHC at 906-487-7302 or email firstname.lastname@example.org.
+For details on how to purchase these items, please click on the links below to order online, call the FAHC at 906-487-7347 or email firstname.lastname@example.org.
 Proceeds go to the Finnish American Heritage Center, a non-profit organization.

 “On Midsummer Eve, 1865, more than 30 Finnish and Sami immigrants disembarked from a Great Lakes ship to a place called Hancock, Michigan.
 At the time, Hancock consisted of nothing more than a small cluster of humble buildings, but it was here, on the outskirts of mid-19th-century civilization, that Finnish settlement in Michigan’s Upper Peninsula (UP) took root.
 In short order, hardworking Finnish immigrants became reputable miners, lumberjacks, farmers, maids, and commercial fisherman.
 A century and a half later, the UP boasts the largest Finnish population outside the motherland and sustains the determined spirit the Finns call sisu–an influence that remains palpable in all 15 UP counties.”